two parts of the studio. one intimate journey.

 together, they form the rhythm of ultimo intimo.

-about the prism collection
+about the PRISM collection

-meet ultimo intimo’s debut furniture collection: the prism collection — a family of geometric, minimal aluminum furniture. like a prism with its many facets, each piece in the collection is unique – from soft curves to sharp angles, offering a distinct perspective on form and identity.
+meet ultimo intimo’s debut furniture collection: the PRISM collection — a family of geometric, minimal aluminum furniture. like a prism with its many facets, each piece in the collection is unique – from soft curves to sharp angles, offering a distinct perspective on form and identity.

-the prism collection was unveiled at ultimo intimo’s solo-show prism of self during dutch design week 2024 at sectie-c. prism of self reflects founder charlotte kammerer’s belief that the objects we choose to surround ourselves with are not just functional but deeply personal. they reveal the layers of who we are: our aspirations, our past, and the stories we want to tell about ourselves.
+the PRISM collection was unveiled at ultimo intimo’s solo-show PRISM OF SELF during dutch design week 2024 at sectie-c.
+PRISM OF SELF reflects founder charlotte kammerer’s belief that the objects we choose to surround ourselves with are not just functional but deeply personal. they reveal the layers of who we are: our aspirations, our past, and the stories we want to tell about ourselves.

 set within an immersive installation, the space was draped entirely in reflective aluminum fabric, transforming the room into a world of light and mirrors. with mirror-polished furniture, a freestanding mirror totem, and a mesmerizing soundscape, visitors were invited on an experiential journey, exploring how reflections — literal and symbolic — reveal the complexity of identity.